 Grade II listed mansion built in 1871

 On entering Middleton Hall it is difficult not to be awed by the majestic size of the rooms.
 The principal rooms on both floors have fabulous proportions with high ceilings, magnificent cornicing, grand fireplaces and vast windows ensuring the property is filled with light.
-The sheer scale of the property combined with the impressive range of rooms at guest's disposal makes it ideal for large groups for unforgettable family holidays, large house parties, special events and weddings.
+The sheer scale of the property combined with the impressive range of rooms at guest's disposal makes it ideal for large groups for unforgettable family holidays.
 Whether having a sociable chat in the drawing room, curled up with a book in the orangery, enjoying a game of billiards in the billiard room or playing games in the great hall, there is certainly no shortage of space.

 Large, impressive Great Hall with large oak staircase and open fire.
-Ideal for drink's receptions or ceilidhs.
-To one end a raised gallery, provides a cosy seating area and open fire.
+To one end, a raised gallery provides a cosy seating area and open fire.

 Magnificent, vast, formal drawing room with large, open fire and ample seating.